-“As I gathered worms, I met a visitor on the Mountainside with something of a condition issue.
-I dare not grant them Zephyrhood in their current state.
+“As I gathered worms, I met a visitor on the Mountainside in an awful state.
+I dare not grant them Zephyrhood in their current condition.
 Please take them to Anihilato.”

 Faith woke on the Mountainside when she felt sunlight on her fur.
-She rolled and stretched on the dusty Mountainside before she yawned and opened her eyes.
+She stretched and yawned and opened her eyes.

-She saw the visitor immediately.
-It was a giant ball of shuddering teeth whose crowns’ cracking caused such cacophony that Faith cowered behind a rocky outcropping with her eyes closed and her paws over her ears.
+The visitor was a giant ball of shuddering teeth whose cracking crowns caused such cacophony that Faith cowered behind a rocky outcropping with her eyes closed and her paws over her ears.

-Just before the worms could escape off the ledge, Faith nabbed them at the nape of their neck.
+Just before the worms escaped off the ledge, Faith nabbed them at the nape of their neck.
 “Nice try!”

-Faith turned into a cloud and airlifted the earthworms over the desert.
+Faith turned into a cloud and carried the earthworms over the desert.
 Being a cloud was almost as fun as being a fox, but she had an errand to run so she didn’t dally with fanciful flights.
 She whisked the earthworms far from the Mountain and chose an inconspicuous valley between two deep dunes.

-Faith’s powder rolled down the slopes of the dune and collected in the valley’s center.
-The powder made a snow-heap which opened its mouth to gasp for air as it shook out its limbs.
+Faith’s snow collected and gasped for air as it shook out its limbs.
 “You little wormies doing alright?”

 The valley collapsed into an antlion’s conical deathtrap.
 She kicked and shouted at the monster emerging from the deep center.
 It whipped unseen arms from underneath the sand and grabbed Faith by her hind legs.
 “Hey!
 Leggo!”

 “No!
 Stop!”
 Faith kicked but Anihilato mushed her into a shapeless snow-pile.
 This freed a few hands for Anihilato to eat worms off the sand.
 “Ew, gross!”

 “Gross?”
 Anihilato licked worm-guts from its lipless mouth.
 “My insatiable hunger knows no disgust.
-I eat my own eggs before they hatch just because the yolks are warm.”
+I eat my own eggs just because the yolks are warm.”